RezaK92/NIM-Game/README.md

 - A custom **rule-based nim-sum agent**
 - An **evolved strategy** whose behavior is tuned via a lightweight evolutionary loop

-The file is written in a notebook-style Python script with clear sections and a runnable match simulation. :contentReference[oaicite:0]{index=0}

 ---